Hallux Rigidus

 • Infection,

-• nerve damage that may result in numb toe,
+• nerve damage that may result in partially numb toe,

 • tendon damage that may result in drooping toe,